 If you own or operate an eCommerce business you already appreciate fraud’s destructive power.
 The most recent statistics confirm what you already know: payment fraud is a real and growing threat to your bottom line.

-LexisNexis that fraud costs US eCommerce an average of 2.38% of revenue in 2018.
+LexisNexis estimates that fraud costs US eCommerce an average of 2.38% of revenue in 2018.
 The costs vary by sector—for example, fraud takes a larger toll on digital versus physical goods, and larger companies are targeted more often than smaller ones.
-Yet overall eCommerce fraud trends are clear and disturbing: in fraudulent transactions from 2017.
+Yet overall eCommerce fraud trends are clear and disturbing: 2018 saw more than 30% year-over year increases in fraudulent transactions from 2017.

 Fraudsters aren’t giving up.
 They’re simply evolving.